Kalighat painting: History

-The exact origin of Kalighat painting is a matter of debate and speculation among art critics and historians, for there exists no historical account which records a specific date or traces the beginnings of this type of painting, which was established by the patuas at Kalighat.
-Material evidence such as the type of paper and colors used in the paintings, suggest that they belong to the first half of the 19th century.
-Furthermore, noting the dates of acquisition of these paintings by various European collectors, historians have concluded that the emergence of the paintings roughly coincides with the establishment of the present-day Kali temple at Kalighat, in approximately the first or second quarter of the 19th century.
-The Victoria and Albert Museum website mentions, for instance, that the artworks in the museum have been "created and collected over a period of 100 years from 1830s to the 1930s".
-However, S. Chakravarti estimates “Kalighat paintings were in vogue not earlier than 1850s”.
+The exact origin of Kalighat painting is a matter of debate among art critics and historians.
+There exists no historical account that records a specific date or traces the beginnings of this school, established by the patuas at Kalighat.
+Material evidence, such as the type of paper and colors used in the paintings, suggests that they belong to the first half of the 19th century.
+Furthermore, noting the dates of acquisition of these paintings by various European collectors, historians have concluded that the emergence of the paintings roughly coincides with the establishment of the present-day Kali temple at Kalighat in approximately the first or second quarter of the 19th century.
+The Victoria and Albert Museum website mentions, for instance, that the artworks in the museum were "created and collected over a period of 100 years from the 1830s to the 1930s".
+However, S. Chakravarti estimates “Kalighat paintings were in vogue not earlier than the 1850s”.